google/trillian-examples/binary_transparency/firmware/README.md

 ### Outline

-> :warning: **This is work-in-progress and liable to change!**

 The goal is to have a system where firmware updates can not be {installed/booted}
-unless they have been made discoverable through being logged.
+unless they have been made discoverable via a verifiable log.

  - [X] Define a [claimant model](https://github.com/google/trillian/tree/master/docs/claimantmodel)
        description: [FT Claimant Model](./docs/design/README.md#claimant-model)
- - [ ] Specify/document a system architecture for that model.
+ - [X] Specify/document a system architecture for that model.
  - [X] Come up with some metadata format: [FirmwareMetadata](./api/firmware_metadata.go)
  - [X] Build a simple personality around that format.
  - [X] Extend personality to also store firmware images.
- - [x] Build a simple tool to create metadata given a "boot" image (e.g. Linux Kernel, WASM binary, etc.), and log it via the personality.
+ - [X] Build a simple tool to create metadata given a "boot" image (e.g. Linux Kernel, WASM binary, etc.), and log it via the personality.
- - [x] Figure out a way to package the metadata with the bootable image.
+ - [X] Figure out a way to package the metadata with the bootable image.
  - [X] Build a noddy "device" emulator which enforces logging requirements, and refuses to boot an image unless all of the following are true:
     - [X] the metadata is present.